shawn-nyk/tp/docs/DeveloperGuide.md

 1. Listing out all company/companies

-   1. Prerequisities: Assuming that you have used `find` for company in the earlier manual testing.
+   1. Prerequisites: Assuming that you have used `find` for company in the earlier manual testing.

    1. Test case: `list com` <br>
    Expected: All the companies that the user have will be displayed.